Siddheswara Swamy Temple

 Siddheswara Swamy Temple is a large Hindu temple located in the Indian state of Andhra Pradesh.
-It is located in Talakona in the Sri Venkateswara National Park of Chittoor District.
+It is located in Talakona in the Sri Venkateswara National Park of Tirupati district.
 The temple is located in the deep forest of the park (just 20 minutes walk from the well-known Talakona Waterfall).
 The main deity of the temple is Shiva and the primary festival celebrated is Maha Shivaratri.
 Locals also gather to celebrate Holi.